Standards for Food For Life Served Here

 The Bronze, Silver and Gold standards are set by an independent Standards Committee, which is made up of industry experts from a wide range of sectors.

-- The Bronze Catering Mark has fixed standards.
+- The Bronze Award has fixed standards.
 These focus on removing harmful additives and trans fats from the menu, and ensuring that the majority of food available is prepared freshly.
-They also focus on assurances that meat is traceable and from farms that adhere at least to minimum standards animal welfare.
+They also focus on assurances that meat is traceable and from farms that adhere at least to minimum standards of animal welfare.

 - The Silver and Gold Standards are assessed on a points system, rewarding spend on ethical, environmentally friendly and local ingredients, and for actions that make healthy eating easier.